 juju status ssl-termination-proxy/0 --format=line

-With that information available, add the equivalent DNS entry:
+With this information in hand, we can add the equivalent DNS entry:

-Now, we set the config options for the relevant applications, we need to open the proxy to the Internet and add a relation between the ssl-termination-proxy and nextcloud-fqdn.
+Now, to set the config options for the relevant applications, we need to open the proxy to the Internet and add a relation between the ssl-termination-proxy and nextcloud-fqdn.

 juju config nextcloud fqdn=cloud.example.com juju config nextcloud-fqdn fqdns=cloud.example.com juju expose ssl-termination-proxy juju relate ssl-termination-proxy nextcloud-fqdn:ssl-termination